NOTICE: NOTIFICATION — DATE

 • Social Sciences (9 credit hours)

-In addition to the 52 hours of University Studies courses, students also take the core curriculum that composes the BFA in Creative Writing:
+In addition, students take the core curriculum of the BFA in Creative Writing:

 • Creative Writing Workshops (18 credit hours)